-As part of this Awareness Month, the Haven Project, and the IUP and Indiana communities take part in Take Back the Night , a march through IUP campus to show support for victims and survivors of violence.
+As part of this Awareness Month, the Haven Project, and the IUP and Indiana communities take part in Take Back the Night, a march through IUP campus to show support for victims and survivors of sexual violence.

-In many situations, violence occurs at night, and, as a result, many women stay home out of fear.
-Every spring, the Haven Project coordinates its largest event with a gathering of several hundred people, including students, staff, faculty, and Indiana
+In many situations, violence occurs at night, and, as a result, many people stay home out of fear.
+Every spring, the Haven Project coordinates its largest event with a gathering of over a thousand people, including students, staff, faculty, and Indiana

 residents.
 Participants, often carrying anti-violence signs and chanting anti-violence and empowerment messages, march through the IUP campus and the Indiana community.